The Waterfall Circuit Cairns features three epic waterfalls known as Millaa Millaa Falls, Zillie Falls, and Elinjaa Falls.

 To get down to the base of the falls you’ll see there is a narrow bush track that takes around 10 minutes each way.

 When wet, this trail can be pretty muddy and quite slippy, so if it has been raining, I would suggest taking your boots.

 Whether it’s the Zillie Falls trail that interests you or simply experiencing a top-down view of the waterfalls, Zillie Falls caters to everyone.

 Take a dip in the shallow rock pools to cool off or climb behind the falls and explore the depths of the cave.
 Keep an eye out for the slippery rocks that will no doubt, line your track.

 Zillie Falls on the Atherton Tablelands Waterfall Circuit is a photographer’s heaven.
 From the nature surrounding the falls, the rock pools, the textures of the rocks, and of course, the main attraction itself.

 You could easily spend a couple of hours down here at Zillie Falls, experimenting with your camera and really capturing the moment in full.

 The BEST Hotel in Cairns

 Ellinjaa Falls is a stunning ledge waterfall that runs all year round so you’ll never miss seeing the water flowing over these black lava columns.

-From the parking lot, the waterfall is only a 10-minute walk and the track is at an easy level so no need to worry about getting your hiking boots on.
+From the parking lot at the waterfall trail Cairns, the waterfall is only a 10-minute walk and the track is at an easy level so no need to worry about getting your hiking boots on.